lawphill/PhillipsPearl_Corpora/English/scripts/readme.txt

 ---------------------------------------
 Original corpus adapted from the Brent corpus on CHILDES

-To run syllabification, open the terminal from the folder /CrossLing_Corpora/English/ and enter the command:
+To run syllabification, from the folder /CrossLing_Corpora/ run the file "generate_corpora.pl"

->	perl run-syllabification.pl

-This will generate the Unicode file that you need, English-uni.txt, an IPA version (encoded in Klattese) is produced, English-phon.txt, as well as a syllabified version English-syl.txt
+This will generate the Unicode file that you need, English-uni.txt, an IPA version (encoded in Klattese) is produced, English-phon.txt, as well as a syllabified version of the phonetic corpus, English-syl.txt

-Klattese reference can be found online at http://www.people.ku.edu/~mvitevit/Klatt_IPA.pdf
+Phonetic encoding is done in Klattese.
+A reference can be found online at http://www.people.ku.edu/~mvitevit/Klatt_IPA.pdf